pubnub/pubnub-mcp-server/resources/sdk_docs/go_mobile-push.md

 ### Returns

-No payload.
+No payload is returned.
 Check status.Error on the status object.

 ## Remove a device from all push notifications channels